- Long-term stomach troubles lead to pancreatic cancer diagnosis

 I moved to Thousand Oaks, California, in August of 2019, after seven years in the state of Virginia.
 However, I am a native New Yorker, where I hold many of my memories of living there for 59 years.
 I feel that I am alive at 66 years old today because of the good doctors in California who have given me the best care possible.
 I am currently under the care of UCLA and see my oncologist, Dr. Sidharth Anand, every three weeks.
 He is very knowledgeable and always takes my needs into consideration before making any decisions.
 He is supportive and encouraging, always offering hope.
 This is the most important element in the process of recovery.

 I have worked with Dr. Stephen Pandol, a researcher at Cedars Sinai (Los Angeles), for the past year and a half to create a poster that shows the signs, symptoms, and risks of this deadly disease.
 Our goal is to improve early diagnosis through an educational tool that is memorable for doctors and patients.
 This will be revised yearly as new facts become available.
-Please email me at firstname.lastname@example.org and see the attached poster for your use in clinics, doctor offices, and where appropriate.
+Please use the attached poster for your clinics, doctor offices, and where appropriate.